kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

 .. rst-class:: lead

-   See, how code blocks look like in the |product|.
+   See how code blocks look like with the |product|.

 .. contents:: On this page
    :local: